SadLaboka/DocMind/README.md

 - **Antivirus scanning**: All uploaded files are scanned by ClamAV before text extraction.
 Infected files are rejected with status `infected`.
 Configurable fallback behavior when ClamAV is unavailable.
 - **Multiple format support**: Text extraction from `.txt`, `.docx`, `.xlsx`, and `.pdf` (including tables in documents).
 - **Document deduplication**: The system calculates the SHA-256 hash of the file.
 If such a file has already been processed, re-analysis is not launched — the result is taken from the database.
-- **LLM integration (Factory Pattern)**: Support for Kimi, DeepSeek and Gemini.
+- **LLM integration (Factory Pattern)**: Support for Kimi, Grok, GPT, Qwen, Mistral, Gemini, and DeepSeek.
 The provider is selected dynamically, and raw responses are mapped to a strict Pydantic schema.
 - **Reliable task queue**: Using RabbitMQ with Dead Letter Queues (DLQ) configuration for automatic retry and handling of failed analysis tasks.
 - **Caching and Rate Limiting**: API protection from overloads and optimization of database queries using Redis (user status cache, prompts, token blacklist).
 - **Security**: JWT authentication (RS256) with token revocation mechanism (blacklist) and password hashing via Argon2.